Charlotte Coliseum: In film

-The Coliseum was home to filming of the movie Eddie in 1996, and was the Tech Dome, home of the fictitious Tech University in the 1998 film He Got Game.
-It was the venue for the 2000 stand-up comedy film The Original Kings of Comedy; it was also featured in 2002's Juwanna Mann.
+The Coliseum was used in the filming of the movie Eddie in 1996.
+It served as the Tech Dome, home of the fictitious Tech University, in the 1998 film He Got Game.
+The Coliseum was the venue for the 2000 stand-up comedy film The Original Kings of Comedy, and it was also featured in 2002's Juwanna Mann.

 Current use

 City Park, a mixed-use development, was constructed on the former site.
-City Park includes town homes, apartments, hotels, and restaurants.
+City Park includes townhomes, apartments, hotels, and restaurants.
 A plaque honoring the former arena is placed near the front of the development.